Weekend Mass Schedule:

 It doesn’t take much to change the way you live the liturgy.

-These Tips Will Help You Make The Most Of The Eucharist (Catholic-Link)
+These Tips Will Help You Get the Most out of Mass (Catholic-Link)